punkave/symfony2-file-uploader-bundle/README.md

 You can specify custom file types to divert from the default ones (which are defined in Resources/config/services.yml) by either specifing them in the handleFileUpload method or parameters.yml.

-In the handleFileUpload:
+***In the handleFileUpload:***

     $this->get('punk_ave.file_uploader')->handleFileUpload(array(
         'folder' => 'tmp/attachments/' . $editId,
-        'allowed_extends' => array('zip', 'rar', 'tar')
+        'allowed_extensions' => array('zip', 'rar', 'tar')
     ));

-In this case the FileUploader services will try to merge the default ones with the given ones and make one regex of it.
-Using regular expression characters could result in a error.
+In this case the FileUploader service will merge the default extensions with the supplied extensions and make a single regex of it.
+Using regular expression characters could result in errors.

+***Parameters.yml:***
 If you have the Symfony standard edition installed you can specify them in app/config/parameters.yml:

     file_uploader.allowed_extensions: